Physical activity: why it’s good for children

-Physical activity is good for your child’s health, now and in the future.
+Physical activity is vital for children’s health, wellbeing and development, now and in the future.

-- reduced risk of heart disease, cancer and type-2 diabetes later in life.
+- reduces children’s risk of getting heart disease, cancer and type-2 diabetes later in life.

-Physical activity is also great for helping your child to be happy and well in other areas of life.
+Physical activity also boosts children’s wellbeing.
 For example, active children are more likely to:

 - be confident and feel like they belong